rocker-org/r-parallel/README.md

 # r-parallel

-A Docker-based Linux container with a base [R] installation together with several parallel/asynchronous R packages pre-installed.
-It extends the [rocker/r-base] container.
+This is a Docker-based Linux container that consists of the base [R] installation, by extending the [rocker/r-base] container, together with several system libraries and R packages useful for parallel/asynchronous processing.

-## Usage
+## Build

 To build the container locally, do: